HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 - Note: This list may not be up to date.
 Use the !help command in the chat for the current list or check out the Emojis / GIFs Picker "EmojiKeyboard"

 **MISCELLANEOUS**
 - The nickname color is changed.
-Your nickname is gold, the club leader is red and all members are blue
+Your nickname is gold, the club leader is red, the club co leader is orange and all members are blue
 - Online/Offline status added behind the nickname (with auto refresh)
 - ++ added behind the nickname (indicates who is using this script)
 - Added Emojis / GIFs Picker "EmojiKeyboard"